Protecting Your Time With Your Children

 If the parents cannot agree on a schedule, the court will file a Standard Possession Order, which is a visitation schedule based on how far apart both parents live.
 In Houston, the non-custodial parent is allowed shorter, more frequent visits if they live within 100 miles of the custodial parent.
 If they live farther than 100 miles, they get less frequent, more extended stays.

 The court shall issue a Modified Possession Order if the children are young and have had little-to-no contact with the non-custodial parent thus far.
 This order grants the parent short visits that will gradually get longer until they meet the length detailed in a Standard Possession Order.
 The court can amend Modified and Standard Possession Orders at any time if it is in the children’s best interest.
-A lawyer in Houston could help someone negotiate with their co-parent to create a visitation schedule that meets both of their needs as well as the needs of their children.
+Our lawyers could help someone negotiate with their co-parent to create a visitation schedule that meets both of their needs as well as the needs of their children.

 Either the parents or the court can choose who gets visitation with the children after a divorce.
 Factors that influence this decision often include:

 In cases where a child’s safety may be at risk when visiting with one parent, the court may order supervised visitation.
 During supervised visitation, a parent may only see their children when another adult is present.
 This person can be the other parent, a grandparent, or someone who is appointed by the court.
 A person might receive supervised visitation if the court feels they are unfit to care for their children on their own.
 Someone with a history of substance abuse, domestic violence, mental illness, or any physical or psychological abuse toward children may be required to have another present during visits with their child.
-A lawyer in Houston could help a parent determine how visitation might work in their situation.
+Our lawyers can help a parent determine how visitation might work in their situation.